GabrielleCGNeves/GabrielleCGNeves/README.md

 ### Gabrielle Carvalho Goncalves das Neves

 ---
 >Hello World!
 I'm a Software Development student, I am current learning developing algorithms using languages such as Python, PHP, Javascript, C++ and Java.
-Additionally, I have experience in developing Mobile applications using the Android Studio platform and I am current learning React!
+Additionally, I also have some experience in developing Mobile applications using the Android Studio platform and I now i am learning React Native!
 ---